straightVibing/Initial-Report/Literature Analysis.md

 The experimental work around MFCs has been studied for longer than the modelling aspect and as a result there are plenty of papers available that provide experimental data for comparison with the results from a model.
 For this project, the main papers considered for this proposal focused on long term operation of MFCs.
 @Santoro2012 operated a cell for 26 weeks, operated at 30$^{\circ}$C whilst @Moon2006 were able to operate multiple cells for 2 years over a range of temperatures.
-These results illustrate the operational viability of MFCs as successful long term operation reduces the need for maintenance or replacement of cells.
-This is important because if MFCs are used as part of a WWTP then they may not be readily accessible.
-REWORD
+These results illustrate the

+operational viability of MFCs
+as successful long term operation reduces the need for maintenance or replacement of cells.
+This in turn allows MFC systems to be operated for longer resulting in reliable wastewater treatment.

 However, the temperatures considered by both of these papers are not reflective of typical temperatures of UK wastewater SOURCE.
 Therefore, the is scope for research into the performance of MFCs at lower temperatures to determine potential power outputs and thus potential feasibility.